Davao City: Geology

 Despite Davao City's location in the Asian portion of the Pacific Ring of Fire, the city has suffered few earthquakes and most have been minor.
 Mount Apo, 40 km southwest from the city proper, is a dormant volcano.

 Demographics

-As of 2020 census, the city has a total population of 1,776,949 people.
+As of the 2020 census, the city has a total population of 1,776,949 people.
 Metro Davao, with the city as its center, had about 2.77 million inhabitants in 2015, making it the third-most-populous metropolitan area in the Philippines and the most-populous city in Mindanao.
 In the 1995 census, the city's population reached 1,006,840 inhabitants, becoming the first city in the Philippines outside Metro Manila and the fourth nationwide to exceed one million inhabitants.
 The city's population increase during the 20th century was due to massive immigration waves coming from other parts of the nation and the trend continues to this day.